 The School of Law encourages applicants to provide in writing for their file whatever they wish the committee to consider.
 You are free to update the information in your file at any time.
 Should the committee wish to talk with you, you will be contacted.

 The MU School of Law admits one first year class in August of each year.
 Applicants can begin submitting applications after Sept 1st of each year.
-The Admissions Committee will begin meeting and reviewing files in October and application decisions are made on a rolling basis as long as the entering class has openings (class size is around 150).
+The Admissions Committee will begin meeting and reviewing files in October and application decisions are made on a rolling basis as long as the entering class has openings (class size is around 120).
 Early application, preferably in the fall of the year preceding enrollment, is recommended.
-The original application deadline of March 1 has been extended due to inclement weather.
+The original application deadline of March 1.
 Please contact the admissions office if you have questions.

 There are earlier application deadlines for the Early Decision Program, Roberts Scholars and to be considered for scholarships.
 Please refer to the Application Timetable on the application for details.